DavidManda/QuIPv/Portfolio A/ProductEvaluation.md

 observing how the client used the product.

 We decided on a questionnaire because our client was already telling us most of what they thought the product was missing.
-Therefore by a questionnaire and with help from observations we could find ways in which to improve the product in ways that they hadn't originally imagined.
+Therefore, by a questionnaire and with help from observations we could find ways in which to improve the product in ways that they hadn't originally imagined.
 For instance, we wanted to find out how technically minded the current users of our product were and how they were coping with understanding how to use it
 , to ensure that future users wouldn't have problems getting to grips with our product.

-When designing our questionnaire, we had to consider how much we could trust our findings, which meant we had to design a questionnaire that didnt lead our client to answer that wasn't necessarily true, or was loaded and put them in a difficult position.
+When designing our questionnaire, we had to consider how much we could trust our findings, which meant we had to design a questionnaire that didn't lead our client to answer that wasn't necessarily true or was loaded and put them in a difficult position.
-For example it would have been wrong to ask them if the product was easy to use, as this would put them in a difficult position.
+For example, it would have been wrong to ask them if the product was easy to use, as this would put them in a difficult position.
 Alternatively, we had to find this out ourselves, we accomplished this by task-based evaluation.
 We gave our clients a specific task and observed how they handled it.

-After all the feedback we would continue developing the product, and make the changes requested as well as reflecting on the feedback to determine if there was things not requested that needed changing, for instance, usability.
+After all the feedback we would continue developing the product, and make the changes requested as well as reflecting on the feedback to determine if there were things not requested that needed changing, for instance, usability.
 We would then repeat this process to ensure the client for completely content with the product.

 ####Questionnaire